 What can you not plant next to potatoes?

-There are also vegetables and flowers that you should avoid planting near potatoes.
+There are also vegetables and flowers that you should not plant near potatoes.
 'This may be because they compete for space, light, water, soil nutrients, or attract insects detrimental to the companion vegetables,' says gardening writer and photographer Leigh Clapp.

-Potatoes are part of the same nightshade plant family as tomatoes and capiscum (peppers) so these do not make good planting companions for potatoes.
+Potatoes are part of the same nightshade plant family as tomatoes and capiscum, or peppers so these do not make good planting companions for potatoes.
 They will compete for the same nutrients if planted side by side.
 Plus pests and diseases will also spread between them easily, so they should be kept well apart.
 Therefore, likewise, potatoes are not a good choice for tomato companion planting.